SteveBarnett/human-centred/_untitled-a11y-guide-chapters/shift-left.md

 layout: untitled-a11y-guide-chapter
 permalink: /untitled-a11y-guide/shift-left/
 number: 6
-why: Earlier in the process its quicker and simpler to get right or fix bugs
+why: Make more accessible decisions earlier in the process, when it's quicker and simpler.
 ---